 The important features (see below) are the ones to educate yourself about and pay attention to when selecting a PIC.

-- Auto pan detection and shutoff (although a delayed shutoff is a nice feature)
+- Auto pan detection and shutoff (although a delayed shutoff is a great feature)

 - Burners that won't switch on if no pan is detected

-Overall, induction is much safer than gas or electric cooking, even if you were to buy a PIC that has no extra safety features whatsoever.
-For this reason, we don't consider safety features to be a very big selling point when comparison shopping for PICs.
-But for the sake of thoroughness, here are the most common safety features found on induction cooktops (in addition to auto shutoff and pan detection, discussed above):
+Induction cooktops are the safest choice you can make, so safety features shouldn't be a big selling point.
+But for the sake of thoroughness, here are the most common safety features found on induction cooktops (in addition to the auto shutoff and pan detection, discussed above):

 Lockable controls: Some portable induction cooktops have safety features like lockable controls so settings can't be changed inadvertently.
 Most important for households with children.